 After having his body guard gunned downed General Hieu, General Toan reported back to President Thieu that the mission of killing General Hieu that the President had ordered had been accomplished (see Shroud over General Hieu's Mysterious Death Unveiled).
 Why did Thieu give that order?
 A former ARVN Captain belonging to the 2nd Infantry Division addressed an implicated interrogation to Thieu on this issue during his appearance with the Vietnamese community in the Orange County, California on 6/16/1990.

 Was the motive related to covering the corrupt clique?
 No, Thieu killed General Hieu because he suspected General Hieu was fomenting a coup.
 Thieu had previously killed General Nguyen Viet Thanh and General Do Cao Tri when he suspected the two General of fomenting a coup.

-According to the American intelligence, General Thanh did not die due to the collision of a US Cobra helicopter with the C&C helicopter of General Thanh who flying over the Cambodian sky to supervise the cross-border operation.
+According to the American intelligence, General Thanh did not die due to the collision of a US Cobra helicopter with the C&C helicopter of General Thanh who was flying over the Cambodian sky to supervise the cross-border operation.
 It was gunned down by a heat seeking rocket shot from the ground by a IV Corpsí artillery unit.
 The Americans were quite displeased because Thieu blamed them for the accident.

 Thieu suspected that General Thanh had colluded with General Tri in planning to launch a coup after the cross-border operation and struck first.